Sri Lanka surf

 Kabalana Beach

-Gorgeous Kabalana Beach is one of the hottest new destinations in the south for surfers and just general beach lovers.
+Gorgeous Kabalana Beach is one of the hottest new destinations in The South for surfers and just general beach lovers.
 It’s very pretty and hosts probably the best A-frame reef break on the island – The Rock.

 But that’s not it.
 The reason this one’s so popular is the fact it’s also got an easy beach break for learners, along with loafs of great places to eat, proximity to the surf breaks of nearby Ahangama and Midigama, and fantastic hotels right on the shoreline.